omer-re/Ad-matay/README.md

   - Cons: Requires direct USB connection from the RPI to the TV, which might limit us, especially if using a usb camera which also requires considering were to place the camera and RPI.

+## Future Features

+ - Improving timings using faster CV elements and simplified OCR (techniques like KNN might offer interesting approach).
+ - Enabling OCR of the top-left corner in relevant timing (<2 secs/frame).
+ - Finding a way to bypass adb SAFE_FLAG to be able to get input using adb.
+Accessibility features of android or some privileged android app might resolve it.
+ - Refactoring stages to use Hailo's LPR demo, harnessing the RPI's AI Hat's abilities.